Are you on the hunt for a good January read aloud or set of sub plans? Here are resources to teach Sneezy the Snowman in kindergarten.

 This life cycle of a snowman experiment is perfect for students to observe and record their findings.
 You’ll love what they discover about water in the form of a solid, liquid and gas!

 While it may not be exactly what happened to Sneezy, it’s a neat extension activity that they will love.

-And for good measure – if you’re looking for directed drawings for winter – I like this snowman directed drawing activity.
+And for good measure – if you’re looking for directed drawings to accompany all that you’re learning – I like this snowman directed drawing activity.